chrisdone/website/hakyll/posts/twitter-problem-loeb.markdown

 Sadly, this is the slowest algorithm on the page.
 I'm not sure how to optimize it to be better.

+**Update 2022-01-27 sent by Mel:**

+> I also have an addendum as to why the comonad solution is so slow.
+The wfix operator doesn't tie the knot, so it has has to do asymptotically more work than you would expect recalculating results.
+The way to fix it is to use the kfix operator which has since been added to Control.Comonad instead.
+See also: [Kenneth Foner - Getting a Quick Fix on Comonads](https://www.youtube.com/watch?v=F7F-BzOB670)

 ## Update on lens